grafana/loki/docs/sources/getting-started/_index.md

 ## Obtain the test environment

-1. Create a directory called `evaluate-loki` for the test environment; make that new directory your current working directory:
+1. Create a directory called `evaluate-loki` for the test environment.
+Make `evaluate-loki` your current working directory:
     ```bash
     mkdir evaluate-loki
     cd evaluate-loki